How To Measure Bike Frame

 3. Effective Top Tube Length

 The effective top tube length takes into account the sloping top tube design found in many modern frames.
-This is a more accurate representation of the horizontal distance the rider reaches to the handlebars, and should be used over the actual top tube measurement for size comparison with other bikes.
+Practically speaking, this is a more accurate representation of the horizontal distance the rider reaches to the handlebars, and should be used over the actual top tube measurement for size comparison with other bikes.
 There are several methods for measuring the effective top tube; often, it is given in bike manufacturer specifications, negating the need to measure it independently.

 4. Chainstay Length